 - 1. (i) (a) Young seagull and mother

 - (ii) (b) He was starving

-- (iii) (d) both (a) and (c)
+- (iii) fright and fear

-- (iv) (b) extreme fear.
+- (iv) extreme fear.

-- (v) (a) enraged - 2.
-The parents of the young seagull threatened and cajoled him to fly because unlike his siblings who took their first flight quite easily with the help of their parents, the young seagull refused to take off as he could not muster enough courage to follow their suit.
-His parents threatened to let him starve on the cliff, yet he wouldn't fly. - 3.
-The young seagull was afraid to take his first flight because he thought that if he jumped off from the cliff, he would fall and hurt himself.
+- 2. The parents of the young seagull threatened and cajoled it to fly because unlike its siblings who took their first flight quite easily with the help of their parents, the young seagull refused to take off as it could not muster enough courage to follow their suit.
+Its parents threatened to let it starve on the cliff, yet it wouldn't fly.

+- 3. The young seagull was afraid to take its first flight because it thought that if it jumped off from the cliff, it would fall and hurt itself.